TheCaptainCraken/blog/content/about.md

 I’m aiming to post something new every week.
 Most of it will be articles (probably a 70/30 split between articles and recipes).

 That said, I’m a student, and my schedule revolves around exams.
 During exam periods, updates might be slower.
-I’ll do my best to keep things rolling, but hey—life happens!
+I’ll do my best to keep things rolling.

 ## Conclusion

 I really hope you’ll find this tavern of mine interesting.
 If there’s something you’d love to see here—whether it’s a topic, a recipe, or just something cool you think others would enjoy—hit me up!

 You can email me at <pietro_agnoli@proton.me>.
-Let’s make this little corner of the web as lively and fun as a real pirate tavern!
+Thank you for visiting!